-- Grant, Scholarship, and Waiver Eligibility: Your eligibility for institutional grants, scholarships, assistantships, etc., is determined by your academic program's admission process-not Financial Aid.
-If you have questions about the availability of this type of aid or the scholarships listed on your aid offer, please contact your program's admissions representative. - Student Loan Eligibility: Most students are offered at least one type of Federal Direct loan in their financial aid offer.
+- Grant, Scholarship, and Waiver Eligibility: Your eligibility for institutional grants, scholarships, assistantships, etc., is determined by the Sturm College of Law-not Financial Aid.
+First-year students are generally considered for merit scholarships through the admission process.
+If you have questions about the availability of this type of aid or the scholarships listed on your aid offer, please contact your admissions representative at the law school. - Student Loan Eligibility: Most students are offered at least one type of Federal Direct loan in their financial aid offer.
 Graduate students are eligible to borrow up to \$20,500 in Direct Unsubsidized Loan funding each academic year, and most graduate students are eligible to borrow additional funding through the Direct Graduate PLUS Loan.
 Additional information about these loans is available on the next page. - Federal Work-Study: Some students will see a section with information about work-study, a type of financial aid that allows you to earn money through part-time employment.
 Because of limited funding, not all students who are eligible will be offered work-study.
 Additional information is available on our website.

-ESTIMATED OUT-OF-POCKET COST:
+ESTIMATED OUT-OF-POCKET COST